YassineGallaoui/next-fe-helpers/README.md

 ## Setup

+Import the one or both the components in your Next.js project.
 Import the CSS file in your Next.js project.
-Add this to your `_app.tsx` or `layout.tsx`:
+Add this import line to your `layout.tsx` or in a component which you are importing in the layout file, for example `FEHelpers.tsx`:

 ```tsx
 import 'next-fe-helpers/dist/style.css';